blockchain-dei/openscv/README.md

 create a more secure contract execution flow, protecting against rollback attacks.
 This vulnerability is also known in the literature as "rollback" (Chen et al., 2022).

-<h3>5.2 Inadequate Input Validation</h3>
+<h3>6.2 Inadequate Input Validation</h3>
 <p>
 This group refers to defects involving the inadequate validation of functional conditions, which are requirements that a contract must meet so that it can operate correctly.
 Such conditions may offer protection against certain types of attacks or force certain business rules to be followed.</p>

-<i>5.2.1 Improper Input Validation</i>
+<i>6.2.1 Improper Input Validation</i>
-<p> This type of problem occurs when an attacker calls a certain contract operation using invalid or
-malicious input data, capable of affecting the functioning of the contract due to the fact that either it does not validate the incoming inputs or validates them in an incorrect manner.
-For instance, in the context of Solidity, a Short Address Attack occurs when a contract receives less data than it was expecting, which leads the system to fill the missing bytes with zeros (Chen et al., 2020).
-As a consequence, the behavior may become unexpected if the code assumes that the input data will comply with a certain length or format.
-This vulnerability is also known in the literature as "Invalid input data" (Chen et al., 2020; Grieco et al., 2020), "Short address attack" (Ashouri, 2020), "Short address" (Feng et al., 2019), or "Avoid non-existing address" (Chang et al., 2019). </p>
+<p>This type of problem occurs when an attacker calls a certain contract operation using invalid or malicious input data, capable of affecting the functioning of the contract due to the fact that either it does not validate the incoming inputs or validates them in an incorrect manner.
+For instance, in the context of Solidity, a Short Address Attack occurs when a contract receives fewer data than expected, leading the system to fill the missing bytes with zeros (Chen et al., 2020).
+As a
+consequence, the behavior may become unexpected if the code assumes that the input data will comply with a certain length or format.
+This vulnerability is also known in the literature as "avoid non-existing address" (Chang et al., 2019), "invalid input data" (Chen et al., 2020), "short address attack" (Ashouri, 2020; Crincoli et al., 2022), "shortening of address" (Mavridou et al., 2019), "unchecked input arguments" (Li et al., 2022b), "unchecked tainted static call" (Brent et al., 2020), "has_short_address" (Xing et al., 2020), or "shift-parameter-mixup" (Li et al., 2022d)</p>

-<i>5.2.2 Extraneous Input Validation</i>
+<i>6.2.2 Extraneous Input Validation</i>
-<p> In this particular case, the functional conditions of the contract are too strong and do not allow
-certain behaviors (which would be valid) to occur, making the contract unable to meet the require- ments.
-This vulnerability is also known in the literature as "Requirement Violation" (Choi et al., 2021) or "SWC-123 Requirement violation" (SmartContractSecurity, 2020). </p>
+<p>In this particular case, the functional conditions of the contract are too strong and do not allow certain behaviors (which would be valid) to occur, making the contract unable to meet the requirements.
+This vulnerability is also known in the literature as "requirement violation" (Choi et al.,2021) or "SWC-123 Requirement violation" (SmartContractSecurity, 2020). </p>

-<h2>6.
+<h2>7.
 Arithmetic Issues</h2>
 <p> This category groups different vulnerabilities that share the outcome of resulting in arithmetic
 problems. </p>